zaakirio/MonkeyMoneyInjection-BTD6-Mod/README.md

 # Monkey Money Top Up
-Mod for BTD6 that gives you a generous liquidity topup Requires BTD6 Mod Helper: (https://github.com/gurrenm3/BTD-Mod-Helper)
+Mod for BTD6 that gives you a generous liquidity topup, required BTD6-Mod-Helper used for money to persist on reload